 A long while.
-I’ve gotten productive during this Covid state of affairs.
-I posted a story on a blog on WordPress years ago and have recently began some serious editing.
+I’ve gotten productive during this Covid situation.
+I posted a story on a blog on WordPress years ago and have recently begun some serious editing.
 I haven’t seen any of my siblings or cousins who I once saw during holidays and even weekends.
 So writing is on my front burner where it should have always been.
-Thanksgiving is going to be almost a curbside occasion with children, grandchildren and great-grandchildren not visiting so much as stopping by, wearing masks and grabbing food in to-go containers.
+Thanksgiving is going to be a curbside occasion with children, grandchildren, and great-grandchildren not visiting so much as stopping by, wearing masks, and grabbing food in to-go containers.
 I guess it’s better than not seeing them at all, though there will be many I won’t see.
-Birthday gatherings and graduations have been via Zoom meetings but that has it’s perks when the meetings are nationally held.
-So you take the good where you can, look beyond the bad and count your blessings.
+Birthday gatherings and graduations have been via Zoom meetings but that has its rewards when the meetings are nationally held.
+So, you take the good where you can, look beyond the bad, and count your blessings.
 Happy Thanksgiving to all.

 There are quite a few Christmas movies I could list.
 Of course

 Then there’s a little known film

 but my all time favorite is and

 always will beThis movie introduced me to Natalie Wood.
 She was 12 years older than me and I felt so close to her.
 I have seen every movie she’s in that I could find.
 When she died I went into mourning and felt I had been cheated out of the chance to meet her.
 Had I had been as savvy before her passing as I am now…I know I would have met her somehow.
 That is why “A Miracle on 34th.
 Street” has the number one Christmas movie spot in my heart.

 The twinkle in your eyes hid the lies you fed me that I swallowed like chocolate while staring at your dimples the bitter after taste coming much too late.